 Get access to all the tools and information necessary for the customer's life cycle at Odigo by heading to our client portal

 Leading brands understand how vital it is to be proactive, adaptive and flexible.
 In today’s fast-changing world, this means providing customers with convenient, effective and personalized customer support.
-For large organizations, implementing an agile contact center does not just resolve customers’ issues but enhances a brand’s reputation and drives growth.
+For large organizations, implementing an agile contact center does not just resolve a customers’ issues, it also enhances a brand’s reputation and drives growth.

 Read on to discover the 3 key steps to making a contact center agile and enjoy enhanced operational efficiency, elevated agent satisfaction and increased customer satisfaction (CSAT).

-This openness should be reflected in attitudes and processes, especially as regards silos.
-Whether data or departmental-related, eliminating silos within an organization and the contact center itself is crucial to achieving increased efficiency and improved customer experience.
+This openness should be reflected in attitudes and processes, especially in regards to silos.
+Whether data or departmental-related, eliminating silos within an organization and the contact center itself is crucial to achieving increased efficiency and improved customer experience (CX).
 Indeed, if a smooth customer journey is to be achieved, the flow of data and information should permeate through all departments.
-Agile contact center managers know that only then can agents provide rewarding customer experience (CX).
+Agile contact center managers know that only then can agents provide rewarding CX.
 Research from resource management firm Planview shows that 54% of respondents said poor collaboration resulted in missed deadlines, 35% observed a drop in quality and 26% confirmed it led to cost overruns.

 Open communication between departments, agents and channels is what customers expect, as having to repeat information frustrates them and damages a brand’s reputation.
 Agile contact centers integrate experienced experts into customer service teams or have them serve as coaches, even joining interactions if needed.
 The result is the formation of cross-functional teams with multiple functions able to resolve more than 95% of customer requests during first contact, as McKinsey points out.

-The era of specialization in contact centers being over, multi-disciplinary agents and teams must be able to handle end-to-end inquiries, which cuts costs and raises Net Promoter Scores (NPS).
-Not only are customer satisfaction levels increased, but agents enjoy more autonomy in managing customers’ requests, which in turn leads to higher agent engagement and improved agent experience.
+The era of specialized contact centers is over.
+As a result, multi-disciplinary agents and teams must be able to handle end-to-end inquiries, which cuts costs and raises Net Promoter Scores (NPS).
+Not only are CSAT levels increased, but agents enjoy more autonomy in managing customers’ requests, which leads to higher agent engagement and improved agent experience (AX).

-According to Forbes, brands with superior customer experience bring in 5.7 times more revenue than their competitors.
+According to Forbes, brands with superior CX bring in 5.7 times more revenue than their competitors.
 Achieving rewarding CX requires an alignment of organizational strategy, staff and support – often in the form of cutting-edge, disruptive technology.

 That’s why organizations are increasingly turning to cloud solutions.
-The inherent scalability, continuous innovation and flexibility empower contact centers by allowing them to design customized strategies that suit their needs and reflect their goals.
-Moreover, open technology and easy integration are linked to cloud solutions, which explains why the worldwide public cloud services market is forecast to grow 17% in 2020 to $266.4 billion, according to Gartner.
+The inherent scalability, continuous innovation and flexibility empower contact centers by enabling them to design customized strategies that suit their needs and reflect their goals.
+Moreover, open technology and easy integration are linked to cloud solutions, which explains why, worldwide, end-user spending on public cloud services is forecast to grow 23.1% in 2021, to total $332.3 billion.
+This is up from $270 billion in 2020 according to the latest forecast from Gartner.
 Agile contact centers look to the cloud not just for cost-cutting benefits but because it accelerates digital strategies, enables seamless integration and provides reliable security.

 Connectivity is essential to this process.
 Connectivity means being open to collaborative tools like Microsoft Teams, AI engines like IBM Watson and Google Dialogflow and customer relationship management (CRM) providers like Salesforce, Microsoft Dynamics or Pegasystems.
 As accessibility facilitates open communication and coordination within internal departments and external, third-party experts, an agile contact center is open to the entire CX ecosystem.

-Cloud gives agents the ability to carry out their work from anywhere needing only a reliable Internet connection.
+Cloud technology gives agents the ability to carry out their work from anywhere, needing only a reliable Internet connection to achieve this.
 Indeed, with cloud-based solutions being part of a contact center no longer means being physically in a contact center and that’s why most companies have chosen to move to Contact Center as a Service solutions during the COVID pandemic.
-With web real-time communication WebRTC, agents don’t even need a phone line.
+With web real-time communication (WebRTC), agents don’t even need a phone line.
 The increasing demand to work from home, due to unforeseen events, means agile contact centers need remote work capabilities to ensure business continuity and customer care quality.